Ana-Duag/Ana-Duag/README.md

 ### English Summary

-Civil Engineer with extensive economic and fiscal training and a strong analytical mindset.
+MSc Civil Engineer with extensive economic and fiscal training and a strong analytical mindset.
 Currently developing as a Data Analyst, Data Scientist, and Data Engineer, skilled in Python, R, SQL, Tableau, Power BI, and Java.

 Passionate about processing, analyzing, and visualizing data to support data-driven decision-making.